 - Board Review: Monthly session lead by the Chief Resident to cover high yield topics and ABIM test-taking strategies.

 - Evidence-Based Medicine/Journal Club: A monthly conference where PGY3 reviews research study design and critical appraisal of literature.

 - Hospitalist Rounds: Highly engaging conference series led by the Hospitalist team utilizing evidence-based medicine to lead discussion on core inpatient-related topics.

-- Infectious Disease Rounds: Weekly conference where and ID specialists sits down with the floor team residents to discuss work-up and antibiotic management for current team patients.
+- Infectious Disease Rounds: Weekly conference where an ID specialist sits down with the floor team residents to discuss work-up and antibiotic management for current team patients.

 - Procedure Workshops: To ensure our trainees are tenets of performing procedures, procedure workshops are hosted throughout the year.
 During these sessions, residents undergo simulation training in procedures such as central line and arterial line placement, paracentesis and arthrocentesis.

 - Professional Development Workshops: Although many residents enter residency training with their long-term career plans in mind, many do not have a road map to ensure success.
 Our professional development workshops are in place to provide overall guidance in career planning, but also focus on helping our trainees prepare for public speaking engagements and fellowship/job interviews.
+We have also invited back some of our alumni to serve as a resource for residents applying into various subspecialty fellowships as well as both primary care and hospital medicine jobs.
 These workshops have been well received and we are constantly looking for ways to add to the series.

 - Breaking Bad News/Adverse Event Reporting: Having goals of care discussions, sharing an unfortunate test result or reporting adverse events are not easy tasks, even for the most seasoned attending.
 To ensure our residents receive standardized training in having difficult conversations, each resident goes through simulation training in compassionate communication.